 Directed by Rick Famuyiwa, HBO’s Confirmation (2016) shows us everything that’s wrong with the power-hungry politicians and sensation-hungry media.
 The film, more importantly, examines the gender inequality and the gross mishandling of sexual misconduct charges as narrow-minded victim-blaming tactics continue to prevail.
-This striking drama starts with the TV news clippings showing the nomination of Clarence Thomas for Supreme Court judge by President H.W.
+This striking drama starts with TV news clippings showing the nomination of Clarence Thomas for Supreme Court judge by President H.W.
 Bush (in 1991).

 He was touted to be the successor to the African-American judge Thurgood Marshall.
 Until John Kennedy’s period, there was no serious consideration given to appoint an African-American candidate as a Supreme Court judge.